jainishshah17/circleci-python-artifactory/README.md

 # circleci-python-artifactory

+## Store build information and build artifacts to JFrog Artifactory

-###Build Status
+### Build Status
 [![CircleCI](https://circleci.com/gh/jainishshah17/circleci-python-artifactory.svg?style=svg)](https://circleci.com/gh/jainishshah17/circleci-python-artifactory)

 ## Artifactory Integration with Circle-CI

-`To make this integration  work you will need to have running Artifactory-pro/Artifactory SAAS/Artifactory Enterprise which is acccessible form outside.`
+`To make this integration  work you will need to have running Artifactory-pro/Artifactory SAAS.`

-####Python Example
+#### Python Example
 This is a sample project that resolve a dependency from Artifactory and deploys the build artifacts to Artifactory.

 Step 1: